 VOLTTRON provides a convenient base class for developing new historian agents.
-The base class automatically performs a number of important functions:

-- subscribes to all pertinent topics - caches published data to disk until it is successfully recorded to a historian - creates the public facing interface for querying results - · spells out a simple interface for concrete implementation to meet to make a working Historian Agent - breaks data to publish into reasonably sized chunks before handing it off to the concrete implementation for publication.
-The size of the chunk is configurable - sets up a separate thread for publication.
-If publication code needs to block for a long period of time (up to 10s of seconds) this will no disrupt the collection of data from the bus or the functioning of the agent itself
+The base class automatically subscribes to all pertinent topics, cache published data to disk until it is successfully recorded to a historian, create the public facing interface for querying results, and spells out a simple interface for concrete implementation to meet to make a working Historian Agent.
+The VOLTTRON provides support for several historians without modification.
+Please use one of these if it fits your project criteria, otherwise continue reading.

+The base class also breaks data to publish into reasonably sized chunks before handing it off to the concrete implementation for publication.
+The size of the chunk is configurable.

+The base class sets up a separate thread for publication.
+This way if publication code needs to block for a long period of time (up to 10s of seconds) this will no disrupt the collection of data from the bus or the functioning of the agent itself.